reconjohn/residential/syntax/stat.md

 ## 4.2.
 Integrated Nested Laplace Approximations (INLA) model

 It is obvious that the variables can be divided into three categories: (1) housing stability, mostly the proportion of owner occupied single family houses, (2) economic status such as income level and house value, and (3) income inequality.
 Solar installation rate seems to be mainly correlated to the housing stability and economic status in this data.
-A few selected covariates could fit a model better than factors as factors includes all the unrelated covariates to solar house rate in this study.
-The most representing covariates, single family house proportion (housing stability) and house median value (economic status) are selected for the further analyses.
-It is confirmed that the same generalized loglinear model fits better with the covariates than factors.
+A few selected covariates could fit a model better than factors due to the fact that factors include all the unrelated covariates to the depedent variable (residential solar rate) in this study.
+The most representing covariates are single family house proportion (housing stability) and house median value (economic status) and selected for the further analyses.
+It is verified that the same generalized loglinear model fits better with the two covariates than factors.

 Integrated Nested Laplace Approximations (INLA) model takes into account of spatial dependencies and lognormal independent variance across census tracks.
 This model was set with priors such that 50% chance that the proportion of the spatial variance, $\phi$ is greater 0.5 and 1% chance that the total residual standard deviation is greater than 0.3.
-The result of the model fit confirms large variance is due to the spatial factor with $\phi$ of 0.96 in median.
+The result of the model fit confirms that the large variance is due to the spatial factor with $\phi$ of 0.96 in median.

 ------------------------------------------------------------------